 Essential jobs to do before you travel

 Have you told your bank you will be going abroad?
 Cancelled deliveries?
 Charged everything you need on the day before?
-Here's a complete list of essential jobs you need to do before you travel– with a printable checklist!
+Here’s a complete list of essential jobs you need to do before you travel– with another printable checklist!